À rebours: Plot summary

 Huysmans' novel is essentially plotless.
 The protagonist fills the house with his eclectic art collection, which notably consists of reprints of the paintings of Gustave Moreau (such as Salome Dancing before Herod and L'Apparition), drawings of Odilon Redon, and engravings of Jan Luyken.
 Throughout his intellectual experiments, Des Esseintes recalls various debauched events and love affairs of his past in Paris.
 He tries his hand at inventing perfumes and he creates a garden of poisonous tropical flowers.
 Illustrating his preference for artifice over nature (a characteristic Decadent theme), Des Esseintes chooses real flowers that apparently imitate artificial ones.
-In one of the book's most surrealistic episodes, he has gemstones set in the shell of a tortoise.
-The extra weight on the creature's back causes its death.
+In one of the book's most surrealistic episodes, he has gemstones set in the shell of a tortoise. "[U]nable to bear the dazzling splendour imposed on it," the turtle died.
 In another episode, he decides to visit London after reading the novels of Charles Dickens.
 He dines at an English restaurant in Paris while waiting for his train and is delighted by the resemblance of the people to his notions derived from literature.
 He then cancels his trip and returns home, convinced that only disillusion would await him if he were to follow through with his plans.

 Des Esseintes conducts a survey of French and Latin literature, rejecting the works approved by the mainstream critics of his day.
 He rejects the academically respectable Latin authors of the "Golden Age" such as Virgil and Cicero, preferring later "Silver Age" writers such as Petronius (Des Esseintes praises the decadent Satyricon) and Apuleius (Metamorphoses, commonly known as The Golden Ass) as well as works of early Christian literature, whose style was usually dismissed as the "barbarous" product of the Dark Ages.
 Among French authors, he shows nothing but contempt for the Romantics but adores the poetry of Baudelaire.

 Des Esseintes cares little for classic French authors like Rabelais, Molière, Voltaire, Rousseau, and Diderot, preferring the works of Bourdaloue, Bossuet, Nicole, and Pascal.
 The nineteenth-century German philosopher Arthur Schopenhauer, he exclaims, 'alone was in the right' with his philosophy of pessimism, and Des Esseintes connects Schopenhauer's pessimistic outlook with the resignation of The Imitation of Christ, a fifteenth-century Christian devotional work by Thomas à Kempis.
 Des Esseintes' library includes authors of the nascent Symbolist movement, including Paul Verlaine, Tristan Corbière and Stéphane Mallarmé, as well as the decadent fiction of the unorthodox Catholic writers Auguste Villiers de l'Isle-Adam and Barbey d'Aurevilly.
 Among Catholic literature, Des Esseintes expresses attraction for the work of Ernest Hello.

 Eventually, his late nights and idiosyncratic diet take their toll on his health, requiring him to return to Paris or to forfeit his life.
 In the last lines of the book, he compares his return to human society to that of a non-believer trying to embrace religion.